alexflorisca/showcase/README.md

 # Showcase

-Showcase is a simple front-end component for displaying a bunch of images in the most optimal way for all devices.
-A slider on small width screens, a grid of images at biggers widths.
+Showcase helps you display a bunch of images in the most optimum way on all devices.
+A slideshow on small screens, add some thumbnails on bigger screeens and a grid of images on evern bigger screens.
 Because why hide all your fancy images if you don't have to.

 ## Usage